qmk/qmk_firmware/users/ericgebhart/readme.md

 well.
 The transparent thumbs can be used, or something else.
 The nav and mouse layers have the mouse buttons if mouse keys are enabled.

-It is also possible to use a Miryoku thumb cluster and layers if desired.
-Or mix the other layers in as desired.
+It is also possible to use a Miryoku thumb cluster and layers or mix the other layers in as desired.

 The language of thumb clusters is managed at the lowest level.
 These keys are mostly not language specific.